Grupo Medianova

 Grupo Medianova (English: Medianova group) is a privately owned media publisher in Angola.
 The group publishes printed newspapers and magazines, operates a TV station and a radio programme, with web presences of all published media.
 Medianova also owns its own distributing company to get their printed publications around.

+It was founded in 2008.
+Its television station, TV Zimbo, was the first privately-owned television station in Angola.